chorizou/Galactic-Adventure/README.md

 # Galactic-Adventure
-A space game where you can collect money and items
+A mini-space game where you can collect money and items to advance levels.